 What is a physical inventory plan?

 A physical inventory plan is a plan for counting and verifying the number of items on hand to assess the adequacy of stock and identify discrepancies between what is physically present and what is recorded in the accounting system.
-The purpose of a physical inventory plan is to ensure that the correct quantity of items is recorded in the accounting system and to prevent or detect theft, fraud, or other errors.
+A physical inventory plan aims to ensure that the correct quantity of items is recorded in the accounting system and prevent or detect theft, fraud, or other errors.